boroma4/Mapping-Solar-Potential-of-Tartu/README.md

 Available at http://172.17.65.121:3000/ (UT network).

-## Setup
+## Local setup

-Please find setup scripts in `scripts/<os>/` to install needed environment. !Full-setup is meant to be used for clean machines.
+Please find setup scripts in `scripts/<os>/` to install needed environment.
+Full-setup is meant to be used for clean machines.

 ## Running the pipeline